 These injections have the benefit of giving you a bit of pain relief – usually up to 12 hours from a medicine like Marcaine– and they can show your doctor what’s wrong.

 If you get pain relief after one type of back injection, that tells your doctor where the problem is.
 If you don’t, then the doctor will be able to assume that the pain has a different origin.

 Sometimes, your doctor might want to get a sample of the spinal cord’s cerebrospinal fluid – this is fluid that surrounds the spine and brain.

-By doing a spinal tap, the doctor will be able to check the content and pressure of that fluid.
-If there are problems with it, then you might have an infection, bleeding, or inflammation.
+By doing a spinal tap, sometimes called an epidural tap, your doctor will be able to check the content and pressure of that fluid.
+If there are problems with it, it may point to an infection, bleeding, inflammation, or tumor.

-During a spinal tap, a needle is inserted into the spinal canal in the lumbar region, as The University of Maryland Medical Center reports.
+During a spinal tap, a needle is inserted into the spinal canal in the lumbar region, directly between two vertebrae.